 Brig.
 Gen. Zeb B. Bradford, "With Creighton Abrams During Tet."
 Vietnam Magazine, February 1998, pp. 42-49, 66.
 Bradford, then a major, was Abrams' executive officer.
 Interesting for its stress on how dissatisfied Abrams was over the lack of intelligence warning.
 Bradford says on p.
 48, probably with some exaggeration, "In the immediate aftermath of Tet, Abrams wanted to fire every intelligence officer in Vietnam."

 Peter Braestrup, Big Story: How the American Press and Television Reported and Interpreted the Crisis of Tet 1968 in Vietnam and Washington, 2 vols.
 Boulder, CO: Westview, 1977. xxxvii, 740, x, 706 pp. One-volume abridgment New Haven: Yale University Press, 1983.
 Updated one-volume abridgement (there is a new Introduction, and four pages of additions and corrections at the end of the volume) Novato, CA: Presidio, 1994. xviii, 613 pp. A very detailed study, with great amounts of documentation.
-Some of Braestrup's generalizations about the misdeeds of the media are not supported by the details he presents.
+Some of Braestrup's generalizations about the misdeeds of the media are not supported by the evidence he presents.

 Richard L. Brown, Palace Gate: Under Siege in Hue City, Tet, January 1968.
 Atglen, PA: Schiffer, 1995.
 192 pp. A firsthand account of the first seventeen days of the battle for Hue, by an Air Force Lt.
 Col.